 Pamela Kweller RSSA Staff

-On March 8, 2021 we observed International Women’s Day and celebrated the many contributions and achievements of all women.
-And while women have been able to overcome the countless challenges and inequalities in order to achieve success – it is important to remember that they are still faced with more obstacles today.
+March 8, 2022 is International Women’s Day, a day to celebrate the many contributions and achievements of all women.
+And while women have been able to overcome the countless challenges and inequalities in order to achieve success – it is important to remember that they are still faced with obstacles today.

 When it comes to financial security, women tend to face more hardships than men.

 Preparing for retirement and attaining financial security is no easy task for anyone, but let’s consider the obstacles women face and how they can overcome them.